fxb-cocacoding/java2yara/README.md

 # java2yara

-A minimal library to generate YARA rules from JAVA
+A minimal library to generate YARA rules from JAVA with maven support.

+Version 0.3.x is supposed to work with YARA-Signator >= 0.3.

 ### How to use it:
 You can easily integrate this repository into your codebase using maven: